-Define and enforce infrastructure policies across Terraform, Ansible configurations, and Kubernetes clusters. ops0 evaluates policies before deployments, enforces Kyverno rules on clusters, and tracks violations in the compliance dashboard.
+Define and enforce infrastructure policies across Terraform, Ansible configurations, and Kubernetes clusters. ops0 evaluates policies before every deployment, enforces Kyverno rules on clusters, and tracks violations in the compliance dashboard.

 The Policies page organizes policies into tabs by infrastructure type: